nickrotondo/nickrotondo/README.md

 ## I'm a Christian, Husband, Father, Developer, Designer and Continual Learner!

 - 🌱 I’m currently learning Ruby, Rails and four ball juggling
-- 📚 I'm currently reading [Total Money Makeover][book] by Dave Ramsey
+- 📚 I'm currently reading [Never Split the Difference][book] by Chris Voss
-- 👨‍👩‍👧‍👧 I have two daughters named Ellie and Abbie
+- 👨‍👩‍👧‍👧 I have two daughters named Ellie and Abbie and one more girl coming in October
 - 💬 Ask me about memory palaces or how to get rid of knee pain🦵

 ### Connect with me: